GirlZone

 • Safe dialogue spaces with parents to support healthy communication and stronger family support

-• Support for daily needs in Gaza, including the distribution of personal hygiene kits for girls and their mothers, helping protect dignity and enable healthy daily practices
+• In Gaza, support for daily needs including the distribution of personal hygiene kits for girls and their mothers—helping protect dignity and enable healthy daily practices

 Why Girl Zone Matters